- Blood Sugar Levels Chart

 - High Sugar Levels

-Blood sugar levels in adults with type 1 or type 2 diabetes facts
+Normal Blood sugar levels in adults with type 1 or type 2 diabetes

 Diabetes is defined as a disease in which the body has an impaired ability to either produce or respond to the hormone insulin.
 People with type 1 diabetes have a pancreas that does not make insulin.
 People with type 2 diabetes have cells in the body that are resistant to insulin or have a pancreas that slows or stops producing adequate insulin levels (blood glucose).
 Both types of diabetes can result in abnormal glucose levels.

-Normal blood levels may range slightly depending on what blood tests are used, and your doctor may have, but the variances are small.
-In addition, what are “normal” ranges for nondiabetics are not the same for diabetics; it is generally accepted that target blood sugar measurements for people with diabetes will be slightly higher than those without diabetes.
+Normal blood levels may range slightly depending on what blood tests are used, but the variances are small.
+In addition, the “normal” ranges for non-diabetics are not the same for people with diabetes; it is generally accepted that target blood sugar measurements for people with diabetes will be slightly higher than those without diabetes.

 What are normal blood sugar levels before and after eating?

-High blood sugar ranges for people who don’t have diabetes begins at 140 mg/dL or greater while for those being treated for diabetes, the high range begins at 180 mg/dL , called hypoglycemia.
+High blood sugar ranges for people who don’t have diabetes begin at 140 mg/dL, while those being treated for diabetes have a high range beginning at 180 mg/dL.

 Are high levels of blood sugar dangerous?

 Yes, high blood sugar levels can be dangerous.
 Although high blood sugar levels commonly produce symptoms of excessive urination, excessive thirst and hunger, and weight loss, over time these high blood sugar levels can cause